gatsbyjs/gatsby/docs/docs/how-to/custom-configuration/typescript.md

 ## The `tsconfig.json` file

-Gatsby doesn't use the `tsconfig.json` file in your project root as options to the Typescript compiler when compiling your Typescript files.
-Essentially, the `tsconfig.json` file is used in tools external to Gatsby e.g Testing Frameworks like Jest, Code editors and Linting libraries like EsLint to enable them handle Typescript correctly.
+Gatsby doesn't use the `tsconfig.json` file in your project root as options to the TypeScript compiler when compiling your TypeScript files.
+Essentially, the `tsconfig.json` file is used in tools external to Gatsby e.g Testing Frameworks like Jest, Code editors and Linting libraries like EsLint to enable them handle TypeScript correctly.

 ## `PageProps`